 Cardio is a form of exercise which increases your heart rate and gets your blood pumping.
 You will find that part way through you will start breathing quicker and you’ll be getting your sweat on.
-When you think of cardio, we mostly think of running.
-It is probably the most popular form of exercise that comes to mind when someone mentions the word cardio.
-Whereas in fact, the word cardio relates to your heart so any exercise that helps raise your heart rate will be considered as cardio.
+When you think of cardio, you’ll probably think of running.
+It is almost certainly the most popular form of exercise that comes to mind when someone mentions the word cardio!
+But in fact, the word cardio relates to your heart, so any exercise that helps raise your heart rate will be considered to be cardio.

-When you constantly complete cardio, it helps push your heart and lungs to work and overtime, this makes your heart become stronger.
-This will then help make your heart stronger, which in turn can lower your blood pressure.
+When you constantly complete cardio, it helps push your heart and lungs to work and overtime – this makes your heart become stronger.
+This should in turn lower your blood pressure.
 If you can commit to regular cardio this will help lower your stress levels, improve your stamina and obviously help keep off extra weight and build stronger muscles.

 - Climbing stairs

 While some of these exercises require equipment, not all of them do.
 So if you’re not a member of a gym, or don’t have exercise equipment at home, perhaps try the more straightforward exercises, like walking, jogging and running.

 - Helps With Your Sleep – Studies have shown that those who keep to a regular exercise routine can help with sleep problems.

 - Strengthen Your Immune System – Results have shown that cardio and exercise increase specific antibodies in your blood (immunoglobulins).
 This then strengthens the immune system.

 - Reduce Chronic Pain – Many sufferers of back pain have stated that low impact exercise (walking or swimming) helps with their endurance and dropping weight.
 This can in turn further relieve pain.